YMezst/project5/README.md

 # project5

-The goal of this project is
+The goal of this mini-project is to optimize

+# How to launch it

+Make sure you have xD installed